 The report is due the second Friday of each month and is presented as a PDF file, delivered to the Leadership Team via e-mail.

-Depending on your situation you may also be required to do some monthly (or annual) reporting to a mortgage company or other like organization.
+Depending on your situation, you may also be required to do some monthly (or annual) reporting to a mortgage company or other similar organization.

 I think the key to monthly reporting is to include the needed (or requested) information without throwing a bunch of other stuff in there.
 During an ISO Audit, I remember once upon a time being told that “when the title of the book is asked for, don’t tell the whole story.”